humandavey/MinigameCore/readme.md

-# Template [humandavey]
+# MinigameCore [humandavey]

-This is a template project
+This project is for the Darta Network and is the backbone of the Minigames available to play.